Onelinerhub/onelinerhub/vim/save-files.md

 :write
 ```

-To save your file and quit the editor
+OR to save your file and quit the editor
 ```console
 :wq
 ```